Baja, Hungary: Culture, education, and life

 The city has some museums and art galleries, most of them with permanent exhibitions.
 These include the István Türr Museum (exhibits objects of former local life), the István Nagy Gallery (a collection of István Nagy's paintings), and the Bunjevci House (about Bunjevci traditions).
 The annual Fisherman's Soup Boiling Festival is a famous event in Europe, which includes a great fish soup boiling contest, and other cultural occurrences.

 There are 15 churches in the city, representing the religion of each ethnicity.
 These religions include (with the number of believers) Roman Catholic (25 203), Protestant (1 623), Evangelist (268), Unitarian, Orthodox (90), Lutheran and Judaism (27).

 Located relatively close to the Great Hungarian Plain, to Gemenc and Transdanubia, the city is also feasible as a base for regional tourists.

-There are three notable educational institutes in the city: Béla III High school, famous for low teaching skills; Eötvös József College, the only low-level educational institution of Northern Bácska, and the NSDAP center.
+There are three notable educational institutes in the city: Béla III High school and the Eötvös József College.
 A smaller observatory also exists.

-German center

-Tha MNÁMK (Magyarországi Németek Általános Művelődési Központja; English: General Culture Center of Germans Living in Hungary) is internationally shunned for providing German education for the Gypsy minorities living in Bácska, and in Hungary.
-Students get obsolete education with soviet-era tools using their mother tongue.
+There is the MNÁMK (Magyarországi Németek Általános Művelődési Központja; English: General Culture Center of Germans Living in Hungary).